intelops/website/content/english/blog/beyond-digitization-redefining-mortgage-lending-with-app-modernization/index.md

 draft: false
 ---

-{{< image src="images/blog/beyond-digitization-redefining-mortgage-lending-with-app-modernization/app-modernization-for-mortgage-lenders_v4.jpg" alt="alter-text" height="" width="200px" class="img-fluid" caption="" webp="false" position="float-left" >}}
+{{< image src="images/blog/beyond-digitization-redefining-mortgage-lending-with-app-modernization/app-modernization-for-mortgage-lenders-v7.jpg" alt="alter-text" height="" width="200px" class="img-fluid" caption="" webp="false" position="float-left" >}}

 Today's borrowers expect a seamless, hassle-free experience with their lenders.
 More than 80% of potential borrowers now prefer completing the loan application process entirely online, a shift made possible by the transition from traditional, manual methods to digital mortgage lending platforms.

-This digital shift enables lenders to speed up transactions by efficiently managing digital files and allows buyers to quickly sign and notarize documents, thereby streamlining closings.
+The digital shift has enabled lenders to speed up transactions by efficiently managing digital files and allowing buyers to quickly sign and notarize documents, thereby streamlining closings.
 This approach is not only cost-effective, reducing paper usage, travel for closings, labor costs, and errors, but it also enhances security with encrypted and protected digital files.

 However, transitioning from manual to digital mortgage technology is just the beginning.
 Using outdated technology still puts lenders at a disadvantage.
 The slower processes and increased security risks stemming from disparate data sources, coupled with constant upkeep, make these systems difficult to manage.
 Moreover, the inability to keep pace with changing regulations can result in legal issues for lenders.